Warning: Long post, no pictures. Deal!

 The ESV, still a youngster at 12 years old, is #5 in sales according to the Christian Booksellers Association, and has birthed an impressive list of editions, including the massive ESV Study Bible—also some children’s editions we’ll talk about later.
 So what’s #1 in sales?
 As of last year, another relative newcomer:

-The rise of the NLV to #1 in sales bumps the NIV to #2, followed by the KJV at #3, the NKJV at #4.
-What’s #6 (after the ESV)?
+The rise of the NLV to #1 in sales bumps the NIV to #2, followed by the KJV at #3, the NKJV at #4, and the ESV at #5.
+What’s #6?
 A version you may not know much about:

 Holman Christian Standard Bible (HCSB, 2004).
 HCSB doesn’t roll trippingly off the tongue because the translation hasn’t quite hit the big time in pews or pulpits.
 I had no familiarity with it at all before researching this post, but I like what I see so far.
 The HCSB is primarily associated with the Southern Baptist Convention (Broadman & Holman is the trade books division of Lifeway Christian Resources).
 The 90-scholar team strove for “optimal equivalence”: that is, giving preference to the formal (literal) translation but substituting functional when the meaning was unclear.
 (Of course, they all say that.)
 The English style is slightly more simplified than the ESV—shorter sentences and words—and more gender neutral.
 The generic “men” is usually translated “people,” for example.
 Three features set it apart: 1) the occasional use of Yahweh for the Hebrew YHWH (LORD or Lord in most other translations), 2) the use of half-brackets to set off English additions to the Greek or Hebrew (those words that are italicized in the KJV and the NKJV), 3) and an unusual number of marginal notes referring to the original texts.
 The HCSB has its critics like they all do, but in general it’s winning favor among conservative Christians.